github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ### `jobs.<job_id>.needs`

 Identifies any jobs that must complete successfully before this job will run.
 It can be a string or array of strings.
-If a job fails, all jobs that need it are skipped unless the jobs use a conditional statement that causes the job to continue.
+If a job fails, all jobs that need it are skipped unless the jobs use a conditional expression that causes the job to continue.

-#### Example
+#### Example requiring dependent jobs to be successful

 ```yaml
 jobs: